spiccoli/authWebsite/README.md

 ------WORK IN PROGRESS------<br>
-Needs to be hosted locally for it to work, I used Xammp.
+Needs to be hosted locally for it to work, I used Xammp.<br>
 This simple website aims to create a functional authentication system, being able to signup and log in using your credentials <br>
 it was made using the following technologies:<br>
 Tailwind for styling<br>